C2SM/icon-vis/README.md

 ds =  psy.open_dataset(icon_grib_file, engine='cfgrib', backend_kwargs={'indexpath': '', 'errors': 'ignore'})
 ```

 GRIB data does not contain the grid information.
-This needs to be merged, and can be done using the `combine_grid_information` function in the grid module.
+This needs to be merged, and can be done using the `combine_grid_information` function in the [grid.py](https://github.com/C2SM/iconarray/blob/main/iconarray/backend/grid.py) module.
 You can provide either the file locations or xarray datasets to this function.
 This also sets the encoding coordinates as required.

 The `cfgrib` engine relies on an eccodes installation.
 The easiest way to set up your environment with the required dependencies for cfgrib is to use the [Conda](#conda-environment) setup.